SteeltoeOSS/Documentation/api/v3/messaging/rabbitmq-reference.md

 This provides a mechanism to get a reference to a subset of containers.
 Adding a `Group` property causes a service of type `IMessageListenerContainerCollection` to be registered with the `IApplicationContext` with the group name.
 You can then use the `IApplicationContext` and call `context.GetService<IMessageListenerContainerCollection>(group)` to obtain the containers.

+>Note: By default, Steeltoe RabbitMQ messaging component uses the .NET Framework BinaryFormatter for object serialization.
+The BinaryFormatter has been marked deprecated in .NET 5 and can cause issues for you depending on the type of application you are building and running.
+There are various workarounds, including switching to JSON for serialization.
+See this [write-up](https://github.com/SteeltoeOSS/Steeltoe/issues/487#issuecomment-742006596) for more details on the issue and how you can work around it.

 ### RabbitListener with Batching